CalebTalley2024/CS3013_Project_3/project3/README.txt

-Should MM_map by default make page read only when using automap?
+Should MM_map by default make page writtable when using automap?

+should I use CHECK for automapping

+for page fautls
+- only consider if valid = 0?

+should I page fault for trying to store in a read only disk (eg. making a copy)

+valid bit vs swapped bit